cloudflare/next-on-pages/packages/next-on-pages/README.md

 You can develop your application locally by simply using the [standard Next.js development server](https://nextjs.org/docs/app/api-reference/next-cli#development) you'd normally use.

-Note that the standard Next.js dev server is however not suited for previewing Cloudflare Pages applications, therefore it is highly recommended not to use it for such purpose.
-To ensure that your application is ready to be deployed as a Cloudflare Pages one please follow the steps described in the next section.
+Note that the standard Next.js dev server does not work with Cloudflare Pages applications, therefore to manually validate and ensure that your application is ready to be deployed as a Cloudflare Pages one please follow the steps described in the next section.

-### Local preview
+### Local manual validation

+To ensure that your application is ready to be deployed as Cloudflare Pages one, you can manually validate it by building it and then previewing it using the `wrangler` CLI.

-To preview locally your Cloudflare Pages application, simply run:
+To build the application simply run:

 ```sh
 npx @cloudflare/next-on-pages